sudarsanan-bs/nltk-prediction/README.md

 # nltk-prediction
-Given a training set of male and female names, predict the gender of a name.
+Given a training set of Indian male and female names, predict the gender of a name not present in the training set.

 Makes use of Python library of nltk.